facebookarchive/Recipes-for-AutoPkg/README.md

 ### Android NDK

-The [Android Native Development Kit](https://developer.android.com/ndk/guides/index.html) recipes use two custom processors, "AndroidNDKVersioner" and "LinuxBinExtractor".
+The [Android Native Development Kit](https://developer.android.com/ndk/guides/index.html) recipes a custom processor: "AndroidNDKVersioner".

-The Android NDK downloads as a Linux self-extracting binary (see [here](http://stackoverflow.com/questions/955460/how-do-linux-binary-installers-bin-sh-work) and [here](http://www.linuxjournal.com/node/1005818) for more details), which contains no version information and only a collection of files.
-The "LinuxBinExtractor" processor changes directory to the download location and locally executes the self-extracting binary.

-Versioning is determined naively by parsing the download URL itself.
-If a local file was provided instead of a download, the self-extracting binary itself is queried for its table of contents, and the topmost directory is parsed for a version string.

-Because of the way the self-extracting binary process executes, the DMG creation that takes place will generate a **new** DMG each time, which Munki would try to reimport each time because there's nothing on the disk image that Munki can use to determine a matching version.

-The only way to avoid Munki reimporting the same DMG each time is to abort the recipe  if the download hasn't changed.
-Thus, by definition, this recipe is technically **not idempotent**.
+There are two versions of note for the NDK: the release number, which is arbitrarily determined by Google, and the version number inside the download.
+Release number is determined naively by parsing the download file name itself.
+The version is parsed by looking in the "source.properties" file for the value of "Pkg.Version".

+Unlike prior versions of this recipe, this is now idempotent.

 ### Android SDK